learn-academy-2021-charlie/week-3-assessment-Andy19936/interview-questions.md

 ## Looking Ahead: Terms for Next Week

-1. Conditional rendering: Conditional rendering is
+1. Conditional rendering: Conditional rendering is similar to conditionals in js when you render one ui or another based on conditions that have been met

 2. Ruby: Ruby is a back end object oriented programming language.